Korey Lee Preview, Player Props: White Sox vs. Royals

-The Chicago White Sox and Korey Lee, who went 0-for-3 last time out, battle Cole Ragans and the Kansas City Royals at Kauffman Stadium, Monday at 2:10 PM ET.
+On Tuesday, Korey Lee (coming off going 0-for-3) and the Chicago White Sox play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 7:40 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Tigers.
+In his previous game he had a hitless showing (0-for-3) against the Royals.

 Korey Lee Game Info & Props vs. the Royals